Saucony: Sneaker exhibition Launch – ‘The Story of Running’ launches 20th March 2014 Saucony, the …

 And she just became the second living designer in history to be honoured with a Met exhibition (the first was Yves Saint Laurent in 1982, of course).

 The truth is, the creative director of Japanese brand Comme des Garçons breaks every rule in the book.
 Her radical departure from all we expect of fashion pushes so many boundaries that “postmodernism” becomes a precluded label.
 She is a boundless force of nature.
-She subverts in order to create.
+She subverts to create.
 And she’s been this way for over four decades.

 Fashion is expected to flatter.
 Clothing has standardized sizing so garments may fit the wearer in ways that downsize their flaws and accentuate their favoured bodily landscapes.
 Vertical stripes are perfect for the shortest man who wishes to appear a little taller.
 Fashion can hide insecurities and promote what we love about ourselves, or what we wish we had.
 Clothing can be like Photoshop for the body.